 Undoubtedly, scammers are everywhere.

 You can hardly expect scammers to disappear because they have the highest adaptability and flexibility.
 They enter the areas where traffic is high.
 With online shopping becoming increasingly popular, package deliveries have been widely used, which just attracts scammers.
+Below is a common sample package delivery scam text:

 What is a package delivery scam like, then?